Here are the Types of Accessible Performances we provide at The House.

 Audio Described Performances are for patrons who are blind or have low vision; patrons can listen to trained audio describers give live, verbal descriptions of actions, costumes, scenery, and other visual elements of a performance.

-Relaxed/Sensory-friendly Performances are designed to create a performing arts experience that is welcoming to all families with children with autism or with other disabilities that create sensory sensitivities.
+Relaxed/Sensory-friendly Performances are designed to create a performing arts experience that is welcoming to anyone who may be on the autism spectrum or has other disabilities that create sensory sensitivities.

 The House offers pre-scheduled services on the dates listed below.
 If you require assistance outside of what is listed here, please reach us at firstname.lastname@example.org or call the box office at 773-769-3832.